 It had been a tragic day, but the space program wouldn’t—couldn’t—stop.
 We were racing Russians to the moon.
-But it’s what See and Bassett had been working towards, too.
+It’s what See and Bassett had been working towards, too.

 Barton C. Hacker & James M. Grimwood, On the Shoulders of Titans: A History of Project Gemini (1977)

 Ben Evans, Escaping the Bonds of Earth: The Fifties and the Sixties (2009)

 Colin Burgess et al., Fallen Astronauts: Heroes who Died Reaching for the Moon (2016)

 Donald K. Slayton & Michael Cassutt, Deke!
 U.S. Manned Space: From Mercury To the Shuttle (1994)